CathalD/BlueCarbon_Eelgrass_Workshop/04_Data_Interpretation/README.md

 | Estimation | [`04_simple_extrapolation.R`](EelgrassWorkshop/04_simple_extrapolation.R) | Mean stocks + confidence intervals |
 | Spatial analysis | [`05_kriging.R`](EelgrassWorkshop/05_kriging.R) | Interpolate stocks across the meadow |

+The two columns the pipeline reads from the spreadsheet are `bulk_density_g_cm3` and `soc_g_kg`, which are named exactly that way on the *Sample Data* tab so the sheet can be exported and loaded without renaming anything.

 A pre-rendered report — [`EelgrassWorkshop/eelgrass_carbon_report.html`](EelgrassWorkshop/eelgrass_carbon_report.html)
 — walks through the whole analysis and can be opened in any browser without running R.